 Thor’s Well is actually a GPS location you can type in, but here is how to get there just in case: Thor’s Well – Cape Perpetua HWY 101 Yachats, Oregon 97439 USA.
 Once you arrive where the GPS drops you off, you are on the “water” side of HWY 101 in a small parking lot.
 To your right, there is a path that leads down a few switchbacks to the rocky coast.
 When looking out to sea, imagine there is a clock face.
 Thor’s Well will be located at about 1:00.

-Thor’s Well is an Oregon Coast Photography location where people often do ill-advised things.
-We urge you to respect the water and it’s power and stay a safe distance away from Thor’s Well when the waves are crazy.
+Thor’s Well is one of the Oregon Coast photography locations where people often do ill-advised things.
+We urge you to respect the water and its power and stay a safe distance away from Thor’s Well when the waves are crazy.
 Getting “the shot” is never worth losing your life!
 Respecting nature is key when photographing Oregon!

 7. Marvel At Moon Falls

 Moon Falls is a lacey fan waterfall that cascades 125 feet down the rock face.
-It is located less than 45 minutes from Cottage Grove and is a lesser known Oregon Photography location.
+It is located less than 45 minutes from Cottage Grove and is another one of the lesser known Oregon photography locations.
 The area is quite remote but well signed so it is easy to find.
 Put the name in your GPS or simply follow the signs on the mountain if your GPS cuts out.
 Moon Falls is an easy half-mile hike through the Umpqua Forest.Here are written directions from the Lane County Tourism Board in case you don’t want to rely on GPS alone.

-Pinard Falls is one of those Oregon Photography locations that only has 402 hashtags on Instagram.
+Pinard Falls is one of those Oregon photography locations that only has 402 hashtags on Instagram.
 It is kept a secret by local Oregon photographers and virtually unknown to travelers so chances are you may have never even seen a picture of this place!
 Located in the same area of the Umpqua Forest as Moon Falls above, Pinard Falls is a 0.6-mile hike from the parking lot.
 The hike is listed as “hard” because of the final steep descent, but it wasn’t all that bad at all!
 If you are planning to photograph “hidden Oregon” this is a wonderful Oregon photo location to put on your list!

 Pinard Falls is one of the things to do in Oregon where you can spend hours enjoying one small location.
 Looking one way, you will marvel at the cascading waterfall in a small gorge.
 Looking the other way, you will come face to face with massive fallen logs.
 Find written directions here!
 If you are looking to visit Oregon for photography or simply love a relaxing hike to a stunning view, make sure to add Pinard Falls to your list!

-5. Capture The Best Oregon Coast Photography Opportunities At Face Rock State Scenic Viewpoint
+5. Discover One Of The Best Oregon Coast Photography Locations At Face Rock State Scenic Viewpoint

 We have traveled the entire Oregon Coast from top to bottom and there is no better Oregon Coast photography location than Face Rock State Scenic Viewpoint.
 Face Rock is located in Bandon, Oregon, only 1.5 hours south of Florence, Oregon.
 The Face Rock area will surprise you with its MASSIVE sea stacks, hidden coastal caves you can only explore at low tide, the “wizards hat” and the Face Rock itself.
 The Wizard’s Hat Oregon is a popular Oregon photo spot as is the face rock shown below.
 Pictures really don’t do this place justice and the size and scale of the rock formations are just massive in real life.

 The parking lot for the Face Rock State Scenic Viewpoint is located on the top of a bluff.
 There are two ways to access the beach from Bandon and everything is easily marked.
 We highly suggest photographing the sunset and other photographers have had success visiting during the night for some fantastic astrophotography.
 You will not be disappointed by the things to do in Oregon for photographers that Bandon has to offer!
 If you are planning on photographing Oregon from these beaches, we urge you to carve out a good chunk of time to devote to this location.
 Tell us if you go or share photos with us!
 We want to see!

-4. Photograph The Crystal Blue Water Of Koosah Falls
+4. Photograph The Crystal Blue Water Of Oregon’s Koosah Falls

-Koosah Falls is on this list because photographers on social media avoid giving out the location even though it is actually quite a popular and well-trafficked spot.
+Koosah Falls is on this list because photographers on social media avoid giving out the location even though it is actually quite a popular and well-trafficked Oregon photo spot.
 Koosah Falls is located about an hour east of Eugene, Oregon and is a network of hikes and trails.
 Koosah Falls offers stunning views of a double waterfall and unrealistically blue water!
 Just up the road, you are also able to easily access Sahalie Falls as well!
-Koosah Falls is an Oregon Photography location that is located just steps from the main road.
+Koosah Falls is an Oregon photography location that is located just steps from the main road.
 If you need to pop in real quick it is quite fast to take a peek or spend as much time as you need!
 It is one of the most magical places in Oregon to take pictures so be sure to spend some time visiting.